Marine fungi: Overview

 In 2011 the phylogeny of marine fungi was elucidated by analysis of their small subunit ribosomal DNA sequences.
 Thirty six new marine lineages were found, the majority of which were chytrids but also some filamentous and multicellular fungi.
 The majority of the species found were ascomycetous and basidiomycetous yeasts.
 The secondary metabolites produced by marine fungi have high potential for use in biotechnological, medical and industrial applications.

+The ocean constitutes about 99% of the volume in the biosphere.
+Oceanic microbes comprise 70%–90% of the biomass of marine biota and are the main drivers of marine biogeochemical cycles.
+They are responsible for determining the amount of carbon fixed during photosynthesis, the subsequent release of carbon back to CO2 through respiration, and ultimately the sequestration of carbon in the deep ocean over millennial scales.
+Present estimates of marine microbial biomass primarily rely on bacteria, archaea, and protists.
+Pelagic (planktonic) fungal biomass has been less studied and only superficially characterized, despite their recently documented ubiquitous presence and active participation in the marine carbon and nitrogen cycles.

+As of 2025, only a few studies are available on pelagic fungal biomass, restricted to distinct coastal areas, and an accurate representation of the vast open-ocean environment is still lacking.
+These studies are based on different methods, each with their own limitations hampering robust intercomparison of results.
+Among the biomass of organisms/groups estimated in the ocean, fungi accounted for the highest uncertainty, ranging more than two orders of magnitude, indicating the need for a direct estimate of fungal biomass in the ocean.
+There is need for large-scale sampling across biogeographical provinces in the open ocean to ensure precise quantification of pelagic fungi in the microbial biomass.

 Evolution

 In contrast to plants and animals, the early fossil record of the fungi is meager.
 Since fungi do not biomineralise, they do not readily enter the fossil record.
 Fungal fossils are difficult to distinguish from those of other microbes, and are most easily identified when they resemble extant fungi.